-Steel culvert bridges are already used for more than one hundred years.
-The versatility of culverts assert due to their low initial investment, fast manufacture and installation time, simplicity in the construction methods, aesthetical look and their geometrical adaptability.
-Since the application of culvert structures are greatly miscellaneous they can function as pedestrian, highway, railway and road bridges as well as for the passage of water and traffic via conduit.
+Steel culvert bridges have been used for almost a century.
+The attractiveness of culverts are usually attributed to their low initial investment, fast manufacture and installation, simplicity in the construction methods, aesthetical look and their geometrical adaptability.
+The applications of culvert structures are greatly miscellaneous.
+They can function as pedestrian, highway, railway and road bridges as well as for the passage of water and traffic via conduit.

-Despite the number of advantages, the steel culvert structures have some shortcomings regarding maintenance and repair.
-Most common problems are corrosion, abrasion of galvanized steel coating, which lead to degradation and weakening of the structure.
-Repair and protection against both local and general scour become a routine for the steel culvert bridges.
-Many culvert bridges in Sweden have deteriorated to the point where replacement or repair is required.
+Despite a number of advantages, the steel culvert structures have several drawbacks.
+The most common problems are corrosion, abrasion of galvanized steel coating, which leads to degradation and weakening of the structure.
+Repair and protection against both local and global corrosion is a routine for steel culvert bridges.
+Many culvert bridges in Sweden have deteriorated to the point where replacement or repair is warranted.

 In addition, the fatigue problem coming from the live traffic loads is realized to be one of the governing issues that limit the use of steel culvert structures.
-In the condition with shallow soil cover above the culvert, the fatigue becomes even dominant.
+In the condition with shallow soil cover above the culvert, the fatigue becomes even more dominant.

 Considering the problems involved with traditional steel culverts, substantial demand of a better solution comes from the construction field.

-In this master thesis fibre reinforced polymer (FRP) materials, as a promising alternative for the culvert structure, are investigated, due to its significant properties and satisfying performance regarding deterioration and fatigue.
+This preliminary study investigates the application of fibre reinforced polymer (FRP) materials, as an alternative for culvert structures, as they pose superior mechanical and durability properties.